hadware/speech-algorithms/README.md

 # speech-algorithms
-A list of speech algorithms in Python
+Python implementation of a list of speech algorithms including:

+- Phase Vocoder
+- Multiband Excitation Vocoder